-Two reasons why April 17th, 1964, was a notable day in New York: At the World’s Fair, Ford introduced the Mustang; In Flushing Meadows, Shea Stadium opened.
+Two reasons why April 17th, 1964, was a notable day in New York: at the World’s Fair, Ford introduced the Mustang, and in Flushing Meadows, Shea Stadium opened.
 It was the home field of the New York Mets for 45 years, and of the New York Jets football team for 20 years.

 Norman “Boomer” Esiason was a quarterback for the Jets, the Bengals, and other teams before becoming a sports broadcaster.
 He was born in the state of New York on this date in 1961.

 Quarterback Aaron Rodgers was born on this date in 1983.
 Under Coach Mike McCarthy, Rodgers led the Green Bay Packers from a wild card playoff berth to the Super Bowl championship after the 2010 season.